Biography of Anthony-Claret Onwutalobi

-Anthony-Claret is a leader and has led so many organisations and Associations.
+Anthony-Claret is a leader and has led so many organizations and Associations.
 During his study years, Anthony-Claret is extensively involved in student politics.
-He has held leadership positions in number organisations.
-He was the president of the African Students’ Union in Kuching Sarawak; where he displayed excellent leadership skills and won Best service award in 2004.
-As president, he organised the First African Convention 2005, in Kuching, Sarawak Malaysia which attracted over 2000 audience both African diplomats, government officials and scholars to discuss issues facing Africans today.
+He has held leadership positions in a number of organizations.
+He was the president of the African Students’ Union in Kuching Sarawak; where he displayed excellent leadership skills and won the Best service award in 2004.
+As president, he organized the First African Convention 2005, in Kuching, Sarawak Malaysia which attracted over 2000 audiences both African diplomats, government officials and scholars to discuss issues facing Africans today.

-Due to his excellent performance in his academic and his administrative skills in leadership, Anthony-Claret was immediately employed by INTI International University College, Sarawak, Malaysia as an Education Counselor and Marketing executive, where he created customised overseas study plans for the university by evaluating student clients’ interests, qualification and financial status and recruited over 300 university student for the university from abroad and through his involvement in teaching, tutoring programmes and seminars in schools and university in Nigeria and overseas, he was actively supporting future prominence of youth engagement and empowerment program in Africa and beyond.
+Due to his excellent performance in his academic and his administrative skills in leadership, Anthony-Claret was immediately employed by INTI International University College, Sarawak, Malaysia as an Education Counsellor and Marketing executive, where he created customized overseas study plans for the university by evaluating student clients’ interests, qualification and financial status and recruited over 300 university students for the university from abroad and through his involvement in teaching, tutoring programmes and seminars in schools and university in Nigeria and overseas, he was actively supporting future prominence of youth engagement and empowerment program in Africa and beyond.

-Mr Claret is the founder and CEO of the Codewit Global Network, an international organisation which help communities and youth in Africa with educational development.
-He is the senior publisher and editor in chief of Codewit World News.
-Mr Claret publishes and manages the content on Codewit Word News website and associated websites.
+Mr Claret is the founder and CEO of the Codewit Global Network, an international organization which help communities and youth in Africa with educational development.
+He is the senior publisher and editor-in-chief of Codewit World News.
+Mr Claret publishes and manages the content on the Codewit Word News website and associated websites.
 He’s a writer, IT Expert, great administrator, technology enthusiast, social media lover and an all-around digital guy.

-Claret has featured in the ” Marquis Who’s Who in the 2010 edition of Who’s who in the world in recognition of his achievement.
-Claret has received numerous awards and recognition’s for his services.
+Claret has featured in the Marquis Who’s Who in the 2010 edition of Who’s who in the world in recognition of his achievement.
+Claret has received numerous awards and recognition for his services.